-One of the most fascinating parts of Design is that it provides great flexibility and versatility to people who decide to study and, later on, work in this field.
+One of the most fascinating parts of Design is that it provides great flexibility and versatility for people who decide to study and work in this field.

 In all areas of Design, you won’t have to put a limit on your work or creative ideas, so you can even go beyond your imagination.

 Some of the universities we recommend for your creative dream are: